Does your SEO copy leverage the rule of three?

-Case in point: The rule of three.
-I’ve gone on stage for over 10 years talking about how people retain things when they read or hear them in “threes.”
+I’ve gone on stage for over 15 years talking about how people retain things when they read or hear them in “threes.”
 Think of the “Conjunction Junction” song from Schoolhouse Rock “Thinking about words and phrases and clauses.”
 Or the special summons in the movie “Beetlejuice” (Beetlejuice, Beetlejuice, Beetlejuice!.)
 Or how many informercials repeat the same benefits at the beginning of a segment, in the middle, and at the end.

-When I was in University, my professor told me how to write a scientific journal article: Tell them what you’re going to discuss, discuss it, and summarize the discussion.
+When I was attending college, my professor told me how to write a scientific journal article: Tell them what you’re going to discuss, discuss it, and summarize the discussion.
 I’ve obviously never forgotten the advice.

 Another study from the University of Minnesota found that “decision making is simplified when a consumer considers a third, less attractive option” (they call it decoy marketing.)